abuthegr8/git-beginners-guide/README.md

 ### Operations in Git

-**Git** has a vast number of operations for version control wherein team memebers can update their projects and add or remove necessary elements.
+**Git** has a vast number of operations for version control wherein team members can update their projects and add or remove necessary elements.

 Some of these operations are: